JameelShaikh32/TailorShop-Management-System/README.md

 A software that keeps track of customer's order and payment details digitaly.
 And customers can also do payment online.

-Used Java, Java JDBC, MySQL and a free database hosting site called "freemysqlhosting.net".
+Used Java, Java JDBC, MySQL and XAMPP for hosting database.

 Before using this software user must install Java 8 or later.
 MySQL Database is used and it is hosted online so, Internet is required to use this software.